edahlgren/demo-cli/commands/docs/templates/share.md

-# (share|sync help) - {{title}}
+# (share help) -

-Make a directory accessible in a shared directory outside this demo, and sync any changes you made there to the same directory in the demo
+Rsync a directory inside the demo to a local directory

 ## Quick reference